Juniper/protoc-wedge/README.md

 test1.proto, test2.proto, run the following command:
 <p> $protoc-wedge --avro_out=. test1.proto test2.proto</p>
 <p> The resultant file "WedgeAvroDescTable.json" will be generated in the same
 directory.
-This file will be provided an an input for conversion between avro and protobuf.
-This file in conjunction with the avsc file for processing.
+This file will be provided as an input for conversion between avro and protobuf in the wedge broker.
 </p>
 </p>